 Project purpose and objectives:

-The focal point of this project is to existing machine and deep learning approaches and methodologies to tackle two specific classification problems.
-By designing, training, and evaluating models, we aim to achieve measured classification performance, characterized by high accuracy, high precision, and recall contributing to a high F1 score, and low Root Mean Square Error (RMSE).
+The focal point of this project is to leverage existing machine and deep learning approaches and methodologies to tackle two specific classification problems.
+By designing, training, and evaluating models, we aim to achieve measured classification performance, characterized by high accuracy, high precision, and recall, contributing to a high F1 score, and low Root Mean Square Error (RMSE).
 The overarching objectives include:

-Comprehensive Data Analysis and Preprocessing: Gain a deep understanding of the dataset, identifying relevant features, addressing imbalances, and preprocessing data for optimal model performance.
+Comprehensive Data Analysis and Preprocessing: Gain a deep understanding of the dataset, identifying relevant features, addressing imbalances, and preprocess data, filling in missing data with meaningful approaches for optimal model performance.

 Model Selection and Development: Explore a variety of machine and deep learning approaches, including logistic regression, decision trees, random forests, neural networks, including convolutional neural networks, selecting the most suitable models for the given task.